Intelligent Predictor Ranking

 preference_order(), which can take advantage of a

-Let’s take a look at how it works, step by step.
+Let’s take a look at how this option works with real data.
 Let me start with the simplest approach.

 x <- collinear::preference_order(